 Brussels sprouts and bacon make a tasty combination, and this side dish will go with just about any meat or poultry main dish.
 A little lemon juice and garlic add flavor to the dish, and the dish cooks in less than 10 minutes.

 Feel free to leave the onion out or replace the bacon with diced ham.
+For a delicious, crunchy garnish, sprinkle the sprouts with some toasted almonds or pecans.

 - 4 strips of bacon